 SOURCE: Quantum Corporation

 Quantum is a proven global expert in data protection and big data management, providing specialized storage solutions for physical, virtual and cloud environments.
-From small businesses to major enterprises, more than 50,000 customers trust Quantum to help maximize the value of their data by protecting and preserving it over its entire lifecycle.
+From small businesses to major enterprises, more than 100,000 customers have trusted Quantum to help maximize the value of their data by protecting and preserving it over its entire lifecycle.
 With Quantum, customers can Be Certain™ they're able to adapt in a changing world -- keeping more data longer, bridging from today to tomorrow, and reducing costs.
-See how at www.quantum.com/BeCertain.
+See how at www.quantum.com.

-Quantum, the Quantum logo and Be Certain are either registered trademarks or trademarks of Quantum Corporation and its affiliates in the United States and/or other countries.
+Quantum, the Quantum logo, Be Certain, DXi, Q-Cloud and vmPRO are either registered trademarks or trademarks of Quantum Corporation and its affiliates in the United States and/or other countries.
 All other trademarks are the property of their respective owners.